FAQs

 Yes.
 As the I hold a valid APC (Assessment Practicing Certificate) issued by the British Dyslexia Association, reports conducted at any age may be used for DSA purposes and no further assessment will be required as an adult.

-• What are your qualifications and experience?
+• What qualifications and experience do you have?

 • As a Dyslexic myself, I have a personal understanding of Dyslexic strengths and difficulties, as well as the impact of these at various stages of education and life.